-Today we are celebrating a milestone: It has been 1 year since we launched our company Argyle - our Construction application that puts holograms on your jobsite in Augmented reality.
+Today we are celebrating a milestone: It has been 2 years since we launched Argyle - our BIM to AR Construction application that puts holograms on your jobsite in crisply calibrated Augmented Reality.
 Here are the lessons we learned about construction innovation.

 Construction Innovation is Now